Pittsburg Pedestrian Accident Lawyer

 - Attempting to pass a vehicle after failing to notice it had stopped for a pedestrian

-Just because one is a pedestrian does not make it acceptable to suddenly dodge in and out of traffic without a care in the world.
+Just because one is a pedestrian does not make it acceptable to suddenly dodge in and out of traffic without care.
 Those on foot must exercise caution to protect their own safety.
 Some behaviors that promote a safe walking experience include:

 - Be mindful of your surroundings during your entire walk.